 We can also talk to your creditors directly, if you give us permission and written authorisation.

 For an appointment at any of our locations, please contact us on:

 If you need to speak to someone in an emergency please call the Credit & Debit Hotline on 1800 808 488.

-The Lismore Financial Counselling Service and the Murwillumbah Community Centre and are working in partnership to deliver Financial Counselling services to the Far North Coast region of NSW
+The Northern Rivers Community Gateway and the Murwillumbah Community Centre and are working in partnership to deliver Financial Counselling services to the Far North Coast region of NSW

 Aboriginal Family Support

-An Aboriginal Family Support Worker is available Tuesday to Thursday at Murwillumbah Community Centre from 9:00am til 3:00pm and also at Kids Caring For Country After School Program from 3:30pm-5:30pm on Wednesdays during the school term.
+at Murwillumbah Community Centre and also at Kids Caring For Country After School Program from 3:30pm-4:30pm on Wednesdays during the school term.